 Lesson 3 - Mussolini's Rise to Power

 To supplement what I have to say and to give you a more traditional narrative overview here is a comprehensive extract from an old 'A Level' text that I used to use.
+Alternatively, you can watch the films below.

 |

 Post-war Italy’s political system might be said to provide a classic example of a state suffering a legitimation crisis (Habermas).
 The Socialist Party (PSI), inspired by the Bolsheviks, had grown from 50,000 members in 1914 to 200,000 members by 1919 and rejected the ‘bourgeois’ nature of the Italian state.
 The two years at the end of the war were known as the biennio rosso.
 The strikes, land and factory occupations forced the government to make concessions that many on the right felt were a sign of weakness.
-On the far right, a group called the Arditi drew on support from former soldiers and nationalists.
-In Milan, March 1919, under the leadership of Mussolini they formed a Fascio di Combattimento (combat group) later known as the Fascists of the First Hour.

 Post-war Italy shared many of the classic characteristics of what we now call a ‘failed state.’
 There were high levels of violence and the existence of extra-legal paramilitary groups throughout Italy.
 In November 1919 the poet Gabriele D’Annunzio led an army of 2000 to take control of Fiume, the Yugoslav port city that had been promised to Italy during the war.
 There was nothing the Italian government could do to stop him.
-In the 1921 election for the Italian parliament, fascists squads were responsible for the deaths of over 100 socialists.

 Despite being the biggest party, the socialists were unable to form a government.
 The electoral system of proportional representation made it very difficult for one party to rule without forming a colation and also allowed smaller parties like Mussolini’s Fascists to gain parliamentary representation with only 7% of the vote.
 Between May 1921 and October 1922 there were three weak coalition governments that could do little in the face of industrial unrest and paramilitary violence.
 Mussolini’s Fascists gained a degree of respectability and a national platform.
 But it was their willingness to threaten organised violence and a coup d’état that persuaded the King to back down and appoint Mussolini as Prime Minister in October 1922. |